 Water Management and Crustal Loading

-RIS is not limited to large dams.
-Smaller reservoirs, particularly those built in active tectonic settings, can also induce seismicity.
-The timing of many reservoir-induced earthquakes correlates with rapid changes in water level, such as during initial filling or seasonal fluctuations.
-The Zipingpu Reservoir in China has been scrutinized for its potential role in triggering the devastating 2008 Wenchuan earthquake, though this remains a subject of active scientific debate.
+Smaller reservoirs in tectonically active regions can also induce seismic events, especially during rapid water level changes such as initial filling or seasonal fluctuations.
+The Zipingpu Reservoir in China has been scrutinized for its potential role in triggering the 2008 Wenchuan earthquake, though scientific consensus remains cautious and ongoing research continues to explore this link.

-External Resource: A detailed review of reservoir-induced seismicity mechanisms and case studies is available from the Nature Geoscience article on induced seismicity.
+External Resource: For an in-depth review of RIS mechanisms and examples, see the Nature Geoscience article on induced seismicity.

 Alteration of Natural Sediment and Water Flow